Compelling, informative and highly illustrated series of investigations into the different types of weather in Aotearoa, New Zealand.

 This book includes eyewitness reports of rivers washing bridges away, standing in the path of an ex-tropical cyclone, the tingling after a lightning strike, and being thrown by a violent tornado, along with MetService meteorologists' expert explanations of the conditions that caused these terrifying weather events.

-Skill required: Illustration, Photoshop, managing file’s version, time management, communicating with several meteorologists.
+Skill required: Illustration, Photoshop, file/time management, communications with various stakeholders.

 Working with Weather Experts

-It's been a two year-long project led by our Head of Weather Communications and Senior Communications Advisor, in partnership with Penguin books.
+It's a two-year-long project led by our Head of Weather Communications and Senior Communications Advisor in partnership with a publishing company, Penguin Books New Zealand.
 I worked closely with them to deliver their imagination to the visual canvas.

-The detailed and precise graphic was essential for readers; To have consistent language and show clear interpretation in the drawing, communicating with meteorologists frequently, and adjusting fine graphics were huge part of the process.
+The detailed and precise graphic was essential for readers.
+To have consistent language and show clear interpretation in the drawing, communicating with meteorologists frequently and fine adjustments were a huge part of the process.